OmniLayer/omniwallet/database/SQLstatements.md

-This file contains the proposed queries and actions for the Omniwallet database.
+This file contains proposed SQL that implements queries and actions for the Omniwallet database.

 ## Queries
-1. Get the encrypted Wallet for a Wallet ID
+### Get the encrypted Wallet for a Wallet ID
 ```
-select
+Select
 	WalletBlob
 from
 	Wallets